Creating Sessions

 By default, duration comes from the service.
 You can override it for individual sessions without affecting the service default.

-Customer Notes vs Private Notes
+Notes vs Session Notes

-| Customer Notes | Private Notes |
+| Notes | Session Notes |

 |---|---|